chakri68/ml-sim/README.md

 ## Things I decided on purpose

 - **Discrete steps, not per-frame animation** (Gradient Descent).
-GD converges in ~30–50 steps, so the loop steps on a timer and the SVG point _tweens_ between steps in CSS.
+GD converges in ~30–50 steps, so the loop advances on a timer and the SVG point _tweens_ between them in CSS.
 Smoother, and no re-render thrash.
 - **Divergence won't crash the party.** `NaN`/overflow is guarded everywhere — an optimizer point that flies off-chart pins to the edge, and a physics body that explodes is scored gracefully rather than taking the tab down.